jonnor/ESC-CNN-microcontroller/report/report.md

 The splitting is often computed with 50% overlap, and by applying a window function before computing the FFT.
 The window function

-In the Fourier Transform, and thus in the STFT, there is a tradeoff between frequency resolution.
+In the Fourier Transform, and thus in the STFT, there is a trade-off between frequency resolution.
 The longer the FFT window the better the frequency resolution, but the temporal resolution is reduced.
-For speech a typical choice of window length is 25ms.
+For speech a typical choice of window length is 25 ms.
 Similar frame lengths are often adopted for acoustic events. `TODO: references`

 ![Computing frames from an audio signal, using windows functions.
 Based on image by [@AudioFraming]](./images/frames.png)